viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{<gif webm_src="/services/vision/mug-classifier.webm" mp4_src="/services/vision/mug-classifier.mp4" alt="A classification model run against an image containing a mug." max-width="250px" class="alignright">}}

-Once your model has finished training, you can test it with images in the cloud Viam cloud:
+Once your model has finished training, you can test it with images in the Viam app:

 1. Navigate to the [**DATA** tab](/services/data/view/) and click on the **Images** subtab.
 2. Click on an image to open the side menu, and select the **Actions** tab.